Well, Hello… Welcome.

 My Life in ministry.

-Since then, I have filled the pulpit at LHPC when our pastor is out, and I also do pulpit supply as needed around the presbytery (1st Pres Rock Hill, Wade Memorial, Old Waxhall, Douglas, Grace, Bethesda inside Providence Presbytery, and at Pageland 1st in Charlotte Presbytery).
+Since then, I have filled the pulpit at LHPC when our pastor was out, and I also did pulpit supply as needed around the presbytery (1st Pres Rock Hill, Wade Memorial, Old Waxhall, Douglas, Grace, Bethesda inside Providence Presbytery, and at Pageland 1st in Charlotte Presbytery).
 I enjoy bringing the Good News of Jesus to people.
 I seek Worship in everyday life and relish the feeling of the Holy Spirit when a congregation hears God’s word and not mine.
 Church members have asked me why I haven’t gotten “burned out” with all I do.
-I explain that I do everything through God, who gives me strength, and it is OK to be tired when I go to bed.
+I explain that I do everything through God, who gives me strength, and besides, it is OK to be tired when I go to bed. 🙂

 I believe in having good spiritual practices.
 I start each day with a prayer, giving thanks for the many wonderful blessings I have received.
 Depending on the day’s schedule, I spend time in scripture in the morning or night, and I enjoy writing liturgies and prayers.
 For enjoyment, I will listen to podcasts from scholars and theologians or the NRSV bible while doing chores or working at the church.
 I enjoy the dramatized versions.